Xamarin.Android Data Access

 DataAccess_Basic – Simple data operations writes the results to a text display control;

 DataAccess_Advanced – Integrates data operations into a small working application that lists and edits a simple data structure.

 Both sample solutions contain iOS and Android sample application projects.

 For Xamarin.Forms applications, read working with databases which explains how to work with SQLite in a PCL library with Xamarin.Forms.

-This chapter discussed data access in Xamarin.Android using SQLite as the database engine.
-The database can be accessed “directly” using ADO.NET syntax or you can include the SQLite.NET ORM and perform data operations in C#.
+The topics in this section discuss data access in Xamarin.Android using SQLite as the database engine.
+The database can be accessed "directly" by using ADO.NET syntax or you can include the SQLite.NET ORM and perform data operations in C#.

-We reviewed two samples: one that contains very simple data access code that outputs to a text field, and a simple application that includes create, read, update and delete functionality.
-We also discussed threading and how to seed your application with a pre-populated SQLite database.
+Two samples are reviewed: one that contains very simple data access code that outputs to a text field, and a simple application that includes create, read, update and delete functionality.
+Threading and how to seed your application with a pre-populated SQLite database is also discussed.